wlftuc/url-shortener/README.md

     npx next dev
     ```

-Once you add the feature you want to, create a branch with the feature's and send a PR.
+Once you add the feature you want to, create a branch with the feature's name and send a PR.

 ## Environment Variables